rishmanisation/authenticator-application/README.md

    docker-compose up
    ```

-## Endpoints
+## Views

-1. GET '/': This is the main endpoint.
+1. GET '/': This is the main page.
 If the user is logged in it redirects to the profile page.
 Otherwise, a link to the login page is provided.

 2. GET '/login': This is the login page.
 It consists of a single link that allows the user to login using Facebook.